-Some cottons that are unbleached also contains a type of lignin that absorb UV radiation and provide protection against sunburn.
-Certain clothes are specifically designed to completely block out any ultraviolet light, which use sun protective materials.
+Some cotton that is unbleached also contains a type of lignin that absorbs UV radiation and provides protection against sunburn.
+Certain clothes are specifically designed to completely block out any ultraviolet light, which uses sun-protective materials.

 As you will notice, it is impossible to give a definitive answer as to the capability of UV radiation to penetrate clothing and cause sunburn or give you a tan.

 Like clothing, the answer is yes, and no. In principle, water can protect you from sunburn, but only when you are deep enough underwater.

 Only 60 percent of UV-B rays get blocked by water at half a meter.
 Realistically, though, very few people who spend time in the ocean or swimming pool have any part of their bodies covered with more than a few inches (or centimeters) of water.